MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/gradual-rollout.md

 There are two distinct aspect of the Gradual Rollout process that partners should understand.
 These are:

-- The 30-day **Monitoring** period
+- The 30-day **monitoring** period
   - The 30-day monitoring period begins on the very first day that the driver is throttled and ends roughly 30 days later.
 This monitoring period does not affect your drivers WU status.
 - The **driver throttling** period
-  - Throttling ranges from 1% to 100% of the Retail Windows population).
+  - Throttling ranges from 1% to 100% of the Retail Windows population.
   - Automation rules govern the percentage progression.
   - When the throttled percentage is at 100% it is completely live on WU to all systems running **Windows 10 version 1709 and later**.
 Microsoft will continue to **monitor** the release for rest of the 30 day period.